chaos-polymtl/lethe/.github/PULL_REQUEST_TEMPLATE/pull_request_template_example.md

 - [ ] Lethe documentation is updated
 - [ ] The branch has been rebased onto master
 - [ ] Code is indented with indent-all and .prm files with prm-indent
+- [ ] Links have been added to parent .rst files.

 Pull request related list:
 - [ ] Labels have been applied